AbdelrhmanKamall/Containers_with_Podman/README.md

 # WordPress Multi-Site Environment with Podman

-This Compose file sets up a **multi-container WordPress environment** using **Podman**, with secure handling of sensitive data through **Podman Secrets**.
-They're 2 wordpress conainers that are sharing the same database container
 ---

+This Compose file defines a multi-container environment using Podman to deploy two separate WordPress websites (wordpress1 and wordpress2) that share a common mysql database (dbserver).
+Each WordPress site uses a different database table prefix to isolate its data within the shared database.
+Sensitive credentials like database passwords are securely managed using Podman Secrets, and all containers communicate over a private network appnet.
+This setup ensures secure, efficient, and persistent deployment of multiple independent WordPress sites on a single infrastructure.

 ## Setup Overview